 These aims are met in two ways:

 Firstly, DAD acts with disability groups, individual disabled people and carers to jointly tackle issues affecting them in Darlington and the surrounding area and to enable involvement and consultation with service providers, voluntary, public and private sector.
 Secondly, DAD develops and delivers services with direct involvement of disabled people and carers.
-DAD is able to contact approximately 2700 disabled people and carers locally.
+DAD is in contact with over 3,000 disabled people, carers, organisations and individual supporters locally.

 All of the organisation's work relies on volunteers who receive ongoing support and training to ensure that they can make the most of their volunteering role, developing new skills and self-confidence.
 Many disabled people act as role models and mentors for other disabled people to volunteer.
 Many young people volunteer to support the children and young people's service.

-Members play a vital role in the organisation ensuring that DAD remains user led and a recruitment drive has been launched as part of the 30th Anniversary celebrations.
-A grant has also been received from the Big Lottery Celebrate programme to hold a series of events to raise awareness of the organisation’s achievements and enable disabled people and carers to come together.
+Members play a vital role in the organisation ensuring that DAD remains user led and a recruitment drive launched as part of the 30th Anniversary celebrations has led to an increase of 32.5% in membership, 166 members are now registered.
+A grant received from the Big Lottery Celebrate programme enabled us to hold a series of events to raise awareness of the organisation's achievements and enable disabled people and carers to come together.

 During the year, DAD has continued to manage and co-ordinate a wide range of services and support for disabled people and carers regardless of age or impairment.
 This report outlines a summary of the work and key achievements;

-The Access Interest Group works with organisations and businesses across Darlington promoting equality.
-Disabled people have worked with the Local Authority to ensure good access to facilities and services including the refurbishment of the Civic Theatre and development of the children’s theatre, consultations on pavements and dropped kerbs for new housing schemes.
-All planning applications are monitored and formal comments are made on disability issues identified.
+The Group works with organisations and businesses across Darlington promoting equality.
+Disabled people have worked with the Local Authority to ensure good access to facilities and services including the refurbishment of the local Theatre, now known as The Hippodrome.
+Many hours of voluntary work were dedicated to ensure the new facilities are as accessible as possible for theatre goers and disabled actors.
+Work has been done to ensure that accessible taxis meet the requirements of the new guidance for carrying a 'reference' wheelchair.
+If not, they are no longer registered with licencing as wheelchair accessible.
+All planning applications to Darlington Council are monitored and formal comments are made on any disability issues identified.

-Positive discussions have been held with Licencing regarding disability equality training for taxi drivers.
 Involvement with Durham & Darlington Police and the Police and Crime and Victims Commissioner (PCVC) has continued to raise the issues around recognition of Hate Crime and support for victims.
-This has led to investment in the development of a Hate Crime Advocacy Service by the PCVC to support people, across all the equality strands, who face Hate Crime.
-DAD has a representative on the Durham & Darlington Police Disability Independent Advisory Group.
-This group advises the police on all aspects of policing where disability is a factor from carrying out their duties to staffing.
+This has led to continued investment in the development of a Hate Crime Advocacy Service by the PCVC to support people, across all the equality strands, who face Hate Crime.

-DAD has a contract to deliver general statutory Advocacy, including Independent Mental Capacity Advocacy (IMCA), Independent Mental Health Advocacy (IMHA), Relevant Persons Representatives (RPR) and Care Act advocacy for the Local Council and Clinical Commissioning Group.
-Referrals increased by 20% in the year to 718 with an increasing demand for the new Care Act service as required by the new legislation and the RPR service for people in Care homes.
+DAD has a contract to deliver general statutory Advocacy, including Independent Mental Capacity Advocacy (IMCA), Independent Mental Health Advocacy (IMHA), Relevant Persons Representatives (RPR) and Care Act advocacy for Darlington and Hartlepool Council and the local Clinical Commissioning Group as well as many Local Authorities making spot purchases.
+Over 470 new referrals were received for the advocacy service and 5,700 advocacy hours were provided to support people.

 Advocates have received ongoing training to deliver the requirements of the Care Act, to increase our capacity to deliver IMCA and to ensure advocates have a thorough understanding of the Court of Protection procedures.
 The issues that people require support with are wide and varied from housing, issues on discharge from hospital, ongoing care and safety, legal processes and tribunals.

-ChYPS delivers support for play and leisure, facilitates the Parents Forum to identify and influence issues of importance for them and their children, supports Young Leaders to have a voice on issues affecting young disabled people and provides Independent Supporters to provide advice and information to children, young people and families who have a right to an Education Health and Care (EHC) plan.
+ChYPS delivers DASH playschemes, facilitates the Parents Forum to identify and influence issues of importance for them and their children, supports Young Leaders to have a voice on issues affecting young disabled people and provides Independent Supporters to provide advice and information to children, young people and families who have a right to an Education Health and Care (EHC) plan.

-197 children and young people, aged 3 – 19, are registered to attend play and leisure activities during school holidays with 77 attending throughout the year and a further 12 had one to one support at weekends and evenings to access mainstream activities.
-They were supported by a team of trained and qualified staff and 37 volunteers to have equal access to opportunities.
+Over 130 children and young people, aged 3 - 18, are registered to attend play and leisure activities during school holidays with 85 attending throughout the year.
+A successful Partnership bid by Tees Valley YMCA and DAD to the Big Lottery Funded Youth Investment Programme has enabled us to continue to deliver 96 play and leisure sessions, attended regularly by up to 21 young people, including increasing our Young Leaders sessions from fortnightly to weekly.
+There are plans to develop a third after school session.
+They were supported by a team of trained and qualified staff and 24 volunteers to have equal access to opportunities.

-Independent Support dealt with 66 referrals for support for Education Health and Care plans.
+Independent Support dealt with 68 referrals for support for Education Health and Care plans.
+Sadly this service ended in June 2018 as national changes have led to Local Authorities being funded to take on this role.

 The Independent Living Hub supports disabled people to develop new skills, have access to education, employment, leisure and social activities.
 Mentoring for Independence also supports young disabled people to develop independent living skills.

-On average 37 people per week access the Hub where they receive support to access activities, courses or support to be independent in the community.
-A wide range of activities take place including; information sessions from local groups such as Credit Union; Health and Wellbeing activities such as Mindfulness; job related activities including CV writing, interview skills and using the internet.
-Peer Support is ongoing and the foundation of all activities at the Hub.
-Funding for short breaks for carers has enabled 27 people to attend and be well supported to try new activities so that the disabled person and carer can have a break from each other.
+On average 48 people per week access the Hub where they receive support to access activities, courses or support to be independent in the community.
+A wide range of activities took place including; information sessions from local groups such as The Fire Service, Police and Alzheimer's Society; other activities including safe use of the internet, Cyber Bullying sessions and Hate Crime Awareness.
+Peer Support is ongoing and is the foundation of all activities at the Hub.
+Health and Wellbeing activities such as Wiggle & Giggle, Healthy Eating Sessions, Art Therapy and Mindfulness were attended by 69 people funded through County Durham Community Foundation.

-Direct Payments Support Service enables people to manage a payment from Social Services for their assessed needs, and have choice and control over how their needs are met, in order to lead independent lives.
+This service enables people to manage a payment from Social Services for their assessed needs, and to have choice and control over how their needs are met, in order to lead independent lives.
 This includes the provision of managed accounts.
-In July, we were successful in a tender to deliver Employer Support to people who use Direct Payments from Middlesbrough Council, extending our reach across Tees Valley.

-The Middlesbrough service has received 52 new referrals and advised almost 200 employers.
-42 people received recruitment support for Personal Assistants.
-The Darlington service supported 268 people who use their direct payment to employ Personal Assistants and a further 144 people to have a managed account and new software has increased efficiency.
+The Middlesbrough service has received 55 new referrals and had contact with and supported, on average 40 employers per month.
+23 people received recruitment support for Personal Assistants.
+The Darlington service supported on average 295 people, of which 215 were supported who use their direct payment to employ Personal Assistants and a further 136 people received support with their Managed Account.
 Support includes the provision of payroll including auto enrolment for pensions, employer support, recruitment and information.
 Peer support groups were held in Darlington and Middlesbrough.
-The service has also begun to support people with Personal Health budgets.
+The service has also increased support for people with Personal Health budgets.

-Another successful bid for funding enabled us to provide 295 training sessions for employers and their Personal Assistants across Darlington, County Durham and Middlesbrough.
+Another successful bid for funding enabled us to provide 244 training sessions for 24 employers and their Personal Assistants across Darlington, County Durham and Middlesbrough.
 Training options included First Aid, Manual Handling, Disability Equality and Mental Capacity Act.
-This is an opportunity only available to Disabled Peoples Organisations and we have made a further application to continue this valuable work.
+This is an opportunity only available to Disabled Peoples Organisations and a further, successful application, has been made to continue this valuable work.

-Information Provision continues to be delivered from across the organisation following the loss of the dedicated funding for the service in September.
+Information Provision continues to be delivered from across the organisation following the loss of the dedicated funding for the service.
 DAD still aims to be the first point of contact for disabled people and carers.
-We have dealt with numerous enquiries regarding changes to peoples’ social care packages and the increased charges for services following the implementation of the Darlington Council medium term financial plan to reduce costs.
+We have dealt with over 120 enquiries mainly regarding changes to peoples' social care packages, equipment, housing, welfare rights and the increased charges for services following the implementation of the Darlington Council medium term financial plan to reduce costs.
+At our Stakeholder meetings members continue to raise issues of welfare rights and housing and ask DAD to provide more support in these areas.

 The Charity's aims and achievements are set out within this report.
 The activities set out in this report have been undertaken to further the Charity's charitable purposes for the public benefit.
 The Trustees have complied with the duty under Section 4 of the Charities Act 2011 to have due regard to public benefit guidance published by the Charity Commission and the Trustees have paid due regard to this guidance in deciding what activities the Charity should undertake.